david-schaller/AsymmeTree/README.md

 The first step (i) takes the same keyword parameters as input as the function `simulate_gene_trees()` where `N` is the number of gene families to be simulated.
 Thus, rates for the three event types (`dupl_rate`, `loss_rate`, `hgt_rate`), autocorrelation (`autocorr_variance`), the distribution of base rates (`base_rate_distr`) etc. can be specified.

-The second step (ii) simulates the sequences along the observable part (without loss branches) of the simulated gene trees.
+The second step (ii) simulates the sequences along the pruned part (without loss branches) of the simulated gene trees.
 The function takes the following parameters as input:

 | Parameter (with default value) | Description and type |